schitresh/software_development/languages/javascript/8_function_context_and_closure.md

 ## Closures
 - Allows nested functions to access variables defined in the scope of parent function
   - Even if the execution of the parent function is finished
-- Comibination of the function and its lexical environment
+- Combination of the function and its lexical environment
   - Allows an inner function to access the outer function scope
 - Lexical Scoping
   - Concept in which the scope of the variables is determined at the compilation